 What is the shipping cost?

-We currently have table rate shipping costs for US orders:
+We currently have table rate shipping costs for US orders, the layout is below:

 International orders will be charged according to actual cost.
 See other FAQ above for more information.